Come Outside

-Come Outside is a British educational children's television series that ran from 23 September 1993 to 18 March 1997, presented by and starring Lynda Baron as Auntie Mabel and her dog 'Pippin'.
+Come Outside is a British educational children's television series that ran from 23 September 1993 to 18 March 1997 on BBC Two and was on rerun on CBeebies from 2002 to 2012.
+The programme stars Lynda Baron as Auntie Mabel, who, accompanied by her dog Pippin, explores how everyday objects are made and how things work, often travelling by her spotty aeroplane to visit factories and other unique locations around the United Kingdom.

 Overview

 The series aims to encourage young children to learn about the world around them.
 The starting point for each programme is something with which children may already be familiar, such as: wood, paper, boots, spiders, buses, soap and lampposts.

 The two main characters are Auntie Mabel (played by Lynda Baron), and her dog Pippin, who was initially played by a female dog also called Pippin.
 A feature of Come Outside is Auntie Mabel's unusual mode of transport: a small aeroplane (a Slingsby T67 Firefly) with multi-coloured polka dots.